jedinym/sqc-text/main.typ

 #footnote[The geometric angle between two adjacent bonds.] of backbones
 #footnote[The main chain of the polymer.] @molprobity[p.
 15].

-Based on derived parameters @molprobity[p.
-15], the instances where the bond lengths or bond angles deviate from the ideal value by at least four standard deviations are identified and listed as bond length and bond angle outliers, respectively @molprobity[p.
+Based on ideal parameters derived ahead of time @molprobity[p.
+15]
+@struct-quality-data @backbone-conformation, the instances where the bond lengths or bond angles deviate from the ideal value by at least four standard deviations are identified and listed as bond length and bond angle outliers, respectively @molprobity[p.
 15].

 ==== Ramachandran and rotamer analyses
 #todo[Not really understanding these right now.]